lsiafara/Data-Science-Blog-Post/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I am using the Stack Overflow data from 2020 to answer the following questions:
+For this project, I am using the [Stack Overflow survey data - 2020](https://insights.stackoverflow.com/survey) to answer the following questions:

 1. What are the top paying languages?
 2. What are the top paying positions?